 How many meat chickens are there in the UK?

-With almost 190 million alive at any one time, chickens reared for meat in the UK out-number all other land-based farmed animals combined by more than four to one.
+With almost 120 million alive at any one time, chickens reared for meat in the UK outnumber all other land-based farmed animals combined by a staggering rate of more than four to one.
 Poultry farming is by far the largest food sector in Britain, with over one billion broilers killed annually2Department for Environment, Food and Rural Affairs (Defra), 2020.
 Agriculture in the United Kingdom.
 Defra.
 Available at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/895106/AUK-2019-25jun20.pdf [Accessed 17 July 2020]. – a number that’s steadily rising due to the popularity of chicken meat as a ‘healthier’ and more ‘environmentally-friendly’ alternative to red meat.3Salazar, E., Billing, S. and Breen, M., 2020.
 ‘We Need to Talk About Chicken’.
 Eating Better Report February.
 Available at https://www.eating-better.org/uploads/Documents/2020/EB_WeNeedToTalkAboutChicken_Feb20_A4_Final.pdf [Accessed 27 May].

 In 2017, poultry overtook red meat sales the first time and now accounts for over 50 per cent of meat consumption.3Salazar, E., Billing, S. and Breen, M., 2020.
 ‘We Need to Talk About Chicken’.
 Eating Better Report February.
 Available at https://www.eating-better.org/uploads/Documents/2020/EB_WeNeedToTalkAboutChicken_Feb20_A4_Final.pdf [Accessed 27 May].
 On average, people in the UK eat 35kg of poultry per year or over 400 chicken dinners.4Countryside Online, 2020.
 ‘All you need to know about the British poultry industry’.
 Countryside 6 April.
 Available at https://www.countrysideonline.co.uk/food-and-farming/feeding-the-nation/poultry/ [Accessed 27 May 2020].
 More than 95 per cent of these chickens are intensively reared indoors with free range production systems accounting for less than four per cent of the total market and organic just one per cent.5Griffiths, R., 2017.
 ‘In Praise of Free-Range’.
 British Poultry Council 25 February.
 Available at https://www.britishpoultry.org.uk/introduction-to-marketing-standards-for-free-range-and-organic-poultry-meat/ [Accessed 27 May 2020].